For the first time ever, the NHL is hosting a best-on-best international tournament in the middle of its regular season.

 Four Nations Face-Off Odds

-- United States (+165)ย
+- United States (+105)

-- Sweden (+425)
+- Sweden (+650)

-- Finland (+600)
+- Finland (+2500)

 Four Nations Face-Off Favorites

-Canada (+165)
+Canada (+140)

 With a superstar-laden roster that features Hart Trophy winners Connor McDavid, Sidney Crosby and Nathan MacKinnon, plus perennial Norris Trophy candidate Cale Makar, Canada is loaded and rightly deserving of its place as co-favorites, especially since it will play two games at home in Montreal.

-United States (+165)
+United States (+105)

 If Hockey Canada has been chomping at the bit to get a best-on-best tournament played, USA Hockey must have been as well.
 This is the golden age of American hockey, and the Four Nations roster reflects the incredible skill and depth of USA Hockeyโs development.

-The Americans are the only roster to feature a Hart Trophy winner (Auston Matthews), Vezina Trophy winner (Connor Hellebuyck) and Norris Trophy winner, of which there are two in Quinn Hughes and Adam Fox.
-Matthews isnโt the only super-skilled forward since Jack Eichel, Jack Hughes, Matthew and Brady Tkachuk and the criminally underrated Kyle Connor make up arguably the best forward group in the tournament.
+Still, Matthews isnโt the only super-skilled forward since Jack Eichel, Jack Hughes, Matthew and Brady Tkachuk and the criminally underrated Kyle Connor make up arguably the best forward group in the tournament.

 Four Nations Face-Off Longshots

-Sweden (+425)
+Sweden (+650)

-Sweden is a fun darkhorse to consider wagering, since it also boasts a pair of former Norris Trophy winners, three-time recipient Erik Karlsson and the 2018 winner Victor Hedman.
-Plus, it will boast 2023 Vezina Trophy winner Linus Ullmark in goal, and the Senators netminder has played well this season too.
+The Swedes still boast a pair of former Norris Trophy winners, three-time recipient Erik Karlsson and the 2018 winner Victor Hedman.
+Plus, even without Markstrom, 2023 Vezina Trophy winner will be Swedenโs primary goaltender.ย

 The Swedes tend to play a smart style, but their roster is still loaded with offensive skill, keyed by William Nylander, Filip Forsberg and Elias Pettersson.
 Whether they have enough offensive firepower to get past the U.S. and Canada remains to be seen.

-Finland (+625)
+Finland (+2500)

-Like Sweden, Finland is an intriguing underdog, especially at the current odds.
-Though it is the only roster without a Hart, Vezina or Norris Trophy winner โ Aleksander Barkov has won the Selke Trophy twice โ the Finns can keep up offensively with two-time 100-point producer Mikko Rantanen and Carolina Hurricanes linemate Sebastian Aho.
+Still, Finland still is a world power on the ice, and Aleksander Barkov has won the Selke Trophy twice and held off McDavid in last yearโs Stanley Cup Final.
+The Finns can keep up offensively with two-time 100-point producer Mikko Rantanen and Carolina Hurricanes linemate Sebastian Aho.

-Ultimately there are no underdogs in this tournament, since the Finland roster is loaded even though many of its players are less accomplished in terms of individual awards.
+Ultimately, there are no underdogs in this tournament since the Finland roster is loaded, even though many of its players are less accomplished in terms of individual awards.
 Like all the teams, the Finns can win it.
 They just seem like the least likely to do so entering the tournament.

 Related Articles